-The world around us is rapidly transforming, driven by globalisation, digitalisation, changes in work practices and advances in technology more generally.
-In just a short period of time, many jobs will look very different than they do today.
-For example, the implementation of machine translation has created a whole new translation role that’s developed over the past decade.
+The world around us is rapidly transforming, driven by globalisation, digitalisation, changes in work practices and technological advances.
+In just a short period, many jobs will look different than they do today.
+For example, the implementation of machine translation has created a whole new translation role developed over the past decade.

 Given these momentous changes, how do you stay on top of your career as a translator, or how can you best prepare for a translation role?
 Here are some top insights on how to future-proof your career in translation.

 Working in translation can be highly fulfilling.
 There are many career paths to take in the field and lots of opportunities.
 From translating for diplomats at the United Nations and localising video games to medical translation and advertising transcreation roles, it’s a highly diverse field.
 Here are just a few of the areas translators work in:

 The US Bureau of Labor Statistics Occupational Handbook reports that translation jobs will grow much quicker than the average over the next few years, so job security is relatively high.
 If you’re interested in building a successful career in translation, follow the tips below.

 There are two main parameters for specialisation: language and subject area.
 The benefits of specialisation are that it creates a barrier to entry, which helps boost job security as there will be less competition for jobs.
 It increases productivity, according to Indeed recruiters.
 For instance, each field of knowledge, like cardio-vascular healthcare, has its terminology, and becoming knowledgeable about those industry-specific terms is necessary for high-quality results.

 Translators usually translate into their mother tongue, the target language.
 Therefore, if you’d like to work at an international organisation like the UN or EU, check their official languages to see if your mother tongue aligns.